HON195 Student Post By: Emma Quinn, History Major (w/ an education 7-12 pathway); Archaeology and Honors Minors

 “In regard to the horizon, it is nothing that is in between and it is this nothing that you look at when you forget that you are looking out the window.
 You are not just looking, you are just thinking.
 But you don’t see anything.
 This is where you as the observer, create your own image, according to your own knowledge and experiences.” – George Gundi, Horizons.

-The day began as it ended; looking through the window of Geocamp, watching the seemingly endless horizon.
-Largely devoid of trees, the eye stretches for hundreds of miles before it is met with mountain and shoreline.
+The day began as it ended: looking through the window of Geocamp, watching the seemingly endless horizon.
+Devoid of trees, the landscape stretches for hundreds of miles before it is met with mountain and shoreline.

 After the walk through Hljómskálagarður Park, we finally arrived at the Settlement Exhibition.
-Upon arrival we were greeted by Jón Páll Björnsson , a historian who gave us a fascinating tour of the museum.
-As we learned, the Settlement Exhibition centers around the remains of a tenth century longhouse which has been preserved in situ.
-Discovered during the excavation of the oldest district in Reykjavik, the longhouse and part of a wall (found just north of the longhouse), remain the earliest relic of human habitation in Iceland (radiocarbon dated to approximately 871 AD).
-Unlike other preserved viking longhouses, the ruins include a front room, indicating the large wealth of its inhabitants.
-The long houses walls and roof were made of turf (a practice still utilized today).
-Held by two rows of posts, a large hearth sat in the middle of the house (one of the largest hearths in all of Iceland).
-Furthermore unique, was the discovery of the spine of a horse or cow and other bones along the western wall, indicating the presence of an indoor stall which would have been created to display the power and prestige of its owner.
+We were greeted by Jón Páll Björnsson , a historian who gave us a fascinating tour of the museum.
+The Settlement Exhibition centers around the remains of a tenth century longhouse which has been preserved in situ.
+Discovered during the excavation of the oldest district in Reykjavik, the longhouse and part of a wall (found just north of the longhouse) remain the earliest relic of human habitation in Iceland (radiocarbon dated to approximately 871 AD).
+Unlike other preserved viking longhouses, the ruins include a front room, indicating the wealth of its inhabitants.
+Viking longhouses were constructed with truf (a practice still utilized today).
+Held by two rows of posts, an immense hearth sat in the middle of the house (one of the largest hearths in all of Iceland).
+The unique discovery of the spine of a horse along the western wall, indicates the presence of an indoor stall which would have been created to display the owner’s power and prestige.
 A 3D computer can allow museum goers to delve into the longhouse, exploring every nook and cranny.

 Along the outside of the exhibit, the walls were lined with a reconstruction of the vegetation and landscape of the tenth century.
-Within the photographs, videos had been inserted, displaying the settlers ever changing life.
-Starting with the earliest settlements and ending with the Christianization of Iceland in AD 1000, the museum illustrates the constant evolution in early Icelanders lives.
-When the hall was inhabited, the seashore was much closer than it is today.
-A global issue among archaeologists, land erosion is causing the sea to forever claim precious artifacts.
-Thus, the discovery of fish-hooks and sinkers within the hall site was extremely important.
-Archaeology is the researching of artifacts from human habitation in the past, as well as the tracing of people of the past and their actions.
-By carefully examining, preserving, and studying these artifacts, Archaeologists help piece together the puzzle of the past, drawing conclusions about the environment, society, and everyday life of previous cultures.
-While it is tempting to only study Viking swords, Jón Páll Björnsson points out, it is more important to examine the fish hammer.
-It is not the golden idol that will hold the key to unlock the past, but the temple.
+Within the panoramic photographs which cover all the walls, videos had been inserted, displaying the settlers ever changing life.
+Starting with the earliest settlements and ending with the Christianization of Iceland in AD 1000, the museum illustrates the constant period of transformation in early Icelandic life.
+The study of archaeology is highlighted in the exhibition, illustrating how the study of artifacts, can enable us to draw conclusions about the environment, culture, and everyday life of the past.
+While it is tempting to only study Viking sword, Jón Páll Björnsson points out, it is more important to examine the fish hammer (a vital tool in the processing of dried fish).
 Overall, the Settlement Museum, was a wonderful exhibit, that allowed us to examine the society, landscape, and culture of tenth century Reykjavik.
-In the words of William Faulkner, “The past is never dead.
+In the words of the American author, William Faulkner, “The past is never dead.
 It’s not even past.”

-Back on the bus, with our bellies full, we watched the shoreline dissipate as we trudged over to Reykjavik University (a partnering institution with the University of Southern Maine) There we met with Ari Kristinn Jónsson, the president of the Reykjavik University, as well as other faculty, and students.
-As we explored the university, we were told about the various exciting new developments, such as adapting their bachelor program into English, introducing a fisheries management program on the Westman Islands, and creating a tourism and hospitality program with the help of the University of Southern Maine
+Back on the bus, with our bellies full, we watched the shoreline dissipate as we trudged over to Reykjavik University (a partnering institution with the University of Southern Maine).
+There we met with Ari Kristinn Jónsson, the president of the Reykjavik University, as well as other faculty and students.
+As we explored the university campus, we were told about the various exciting new developments, such as introducing a fisheries management program on the Westman Islands, and creating a tourism and hospitality program with the help of the University of Southern Maine

 After the pool, we returned to Geocamp, where we had a delicious home-cooked meal consisting of chicken, salad, and of course french fries.
 Although already stuffed, we all readily dug into delicious chocolate and raspberry cake, in honor of my nineteenth birthday.
-Full to the brim, we waddled back to our apartments, where I now sit.
+After a sumptuous meal, we waddled back to our apartments, where I now sit.
 Sipping black currant tea, I look out the window, momentarily taking a break from writing this post, I can’t help but smile about quite possibly the best birthday of my life.
 Although it is nearly midnight, the sky is as bright as it would be if it was seven in the morning.
 Before I return to my laptop, I look out once more.
-Although we should all be in bed, the sounds of laughter can be heard throughout the apartments.
-The air, containing a palpable excitement for adventures yet to come.
-As we look across the Land of the Midnight Sun, purples, pinks and oranges begin to dance across the sky, a momentary break in the horizon.
+Although we should all be in bed, I hear the sounds of laughter throughout the apartments, and the air contains a palpable excitement for adventures yet to come.
+As we look across the land of the midnight sun, purples, pinks and oranges begin to dance across the sky, a momentary break in the horizon.